the PhÏLM MARTIN Interview Pt. Two

 Q: What’s up with the documentary about Sean Cribbin?
 “Was I Next”.....?

 A: I have only seen the trailer, so I can’t say too much.
 I think its is going to be a very important film.
 Not just to the gay community, but to the masses.
 It’s a very cautionary tale.
 This whole “online hookup” thing has been played out.
 Gay men treat one another like shit, it’s disgusting.
 Gay social media is a tool for very predatory people, and anyone with any self respect will start looking for alternatives to it.
-I now have one friend who was brutally murdered by his partner, and another who escaped the biggest serial killer in Canadian history!
+I now have one friend who was brutally murdered by his partner, and my band mate Steve's partner who escaped the biggest serial killer in Canadian history!
 I mean, what the fuck is going on?!?!
 It’s a prescient question, and one that a lot of people should be thinking about.
 Look at the behavior social media endorses.
 Not to mention the things that have gone on in my own life because of the medium.
 I just cut social media out of my life, save for the band.
 I don’t exist online.

 Q: What was your contribution to this film?